cosbyc/DarkQuest_Testbeam_Tools/README.md

 Plots are saved in `./output/run<runNumber>_<configName>/`

+### Live monitoring
-To see a summary of an active run, type:
+To see a summary of the most recent spill during an active run, type:
 ```
 python3 monitoring.py <current_Janus_event_list>.txt (-c <configuration_file>.cfg)
 ```